-Every street outreach program should participate in the local community's coordinated assessment system.
-In the NC BoS CoC, each community utilizes the Prevention and Diversion screening tool to help divert people from homelessness and assess their needs for emergency services, and the Individual and Family VI-SPDAT Prescreen Tools to assess client service needs and set priorities for permanent housing.
+Every street outreach program within the NC Balance of State should participate in the local community's coordinated assessment entry system.
+In the NC BoS CoC_Balance of State, each community utilizes the Prevention and Diversion screening tool to help divert people from homelessness and assess their needs for emergency services, and the Homeless Assessment and Referral Tool (HART)Individual and Family VI-SPDAT Prescreen Tools to assess client service needs and set priorities for permanent housing.
 Housing programs use the Case Management Tool for more developed housing placement purposes and for intensive case management over time.
-Street outreach programs should administer the VI-SPDAT as soon as appropriate, eschewing the agreed upon 14-day waiting period, to quickly get clients onto the community's waiting list for permanent housing.
+Street outreach programs should administer HART the VI-SPDAT as soon as appropriate, eschewing the agreed upon 14-day waiting period, to quickly get clients onto the community's waiting list for permanent housing.